Enhancing the OSH profession: an update (August 2022)

-IOSH’s Council – the representative body of its 47,000+ members worldwide – has just approved changes to regulations that will enable the Institution to move forward with the next phase of its plans to enhance the OSH profession.
-These include a simplification of the membership grades structure, with more clearly defined entry routes, more transparent progression from one grade to another and an experiential route to membership.
+The new membership grades are a simplification of the current structure, with more clearly defined entry routes, more transparent progression from one grade to another and an experiential route to membership.

 How will the changes affect membership status?